Here’s Some Marketing Advice: Your Thing Sucks

 What happens is an author will come to me and they clearly phoned in this book or worse they went off into the writers cave for a year not thinking about who this book was for or how they were intending to reach them.
 They just think there is this mythical audience of smart people out there who buy books that marketers put in front of them.

 Or people who have never done anything newsworthy in their life come to me and ask me to put them in the news like reporters are just sitting around trying to do favors or will just print whatever I say which of course is not the case either.

 Or companies come to me and I’ll say “Hey what are your goals?
 What are you trying to accomplish with this launch?”
 And they’ll look me straight in the eye and say “Oh I want featured in Vanity Fair, I want to be profiled in Fast Company or the New York Times,” and of course why or what for has not crossed their mind.
 What is their angle here?
 Why is their thing worth talking about.
 This is a thing that they think they outsource to marketers and thats not how it works.

 I’ve dealt with a few old school publicists and marketers myself and look occasionally they’ll surprise me with the ability to call up some old friend and place some story and I’ll think, “Wow I wish I had that power,” but I don’t.
 I don’t think many people do anymore.

 That’s not how my clients have been successful, thats not how I’ve seen marketing evolve in my years of doing it now.
 Increasingly it is the product that does all the heavy lifting and it is the marketer’s job is simply, the communication or facilitation of the relationship of the idea to the influencers that spread messages.
+Yes, learning SEO or salesforce lead assignment rules are important, but the product is the main attraction!
 We are the accelerant, but rarely the cause of the fire.

 The three variables my clients have in common they all did these three things.